jeancsanchez/android-guidelines/project_and_code_guidelines.md

 __Note 2__: If we provide the methods described above, the keys for extras and arguments should be `private` because there is not need for them to be exposed outside the class.

-### 2.2.15 Line length limit

-Code lines should not exceed __100 characters__.
-If the line is longer than this limit there are usually two options to reduce its length:

-* Extract a local variable or method (preferable).
-* Apply line-wrapping to divide a single line into multiple ones.

-There are two __exceptions__ where it is possible to have lines longer than 100:

-* Lines that are not possible to split, e.g. long URLs in comments.
-* `package` and `import` statements.

 ## 2.3 XML style rules

 ### 2.3.1 Use self closing tags